gbv/jskos/jskos.md

 </div>

 A JSKOS record MAY contain additional fields for custom usage.
-These fields MUST start with and underscore (`_`) or consist of uppercase letters only (A-Z).
+These fields MUST start with and underscore (`_`) or consist of uppercase letters and digits only (A-Z, 0-1).
 The fields SHOULD be ignored by JSKOS applications.

 <div class="example">
 The fields `PARTS` and `_id` in the following example does not belong to JSKOS: